Seatis/my-teaching-materials/workshop/testing/extension/javascript.md

 # Extension
 Check out the [javascript](./javascript) folder.
 There's a work file and a test file.
-- Run the tests, all 15 should be green (passing).
+- Run the tests, some should passing, some should fail.
-- The implementations though are not quite good.
-- Create tests that'll fail, and will show how the implementations are wrong
-- After creating the tests, fix the implementations
-- Check again, if you can create failing tests
-- Implement if needed
+- Modify the fuctions and every tests shoul be green(passing).